Copperband Butterflyfish

 Water Quality: Fragile as crystal to water variations.
 Absolutely pure water: specific gravity 1.023-1.025, pH constantly 8.2-8.4, Temperature 24-28 °C (75-82 °F).
 A measurable level of ammonia or nitrites is lethal in a few hours.
 Frequent but small water changes to avoid stressing the animal.

-Compatibility and Tankmates: Considered one of the few "Reef Safe with caution" Butterflyfish.
+Compatibility and Cohabitation: Considered one of the few "Reef Safe with caution" Butterflyfish.
 It will exterminate all Aiptasia, ornamental tube worms (Feather Dusters), and often small Tridacna clams, but generally does not touch corals (SPS and LPS).
 Never keep together with its cousin Forcipiger flavissimus or other Chelmon: they will fight to the death.

-Aquarium Reproduction: Totally precluded in captivity.
+Aquarium Breeding: Totally precluded in captivity.
 They form stable monogamous pairs that defend territories on the ocean reef.
 They produce pelagic eggs that rise to the surface, and the subsequent Tholichthys larva wanders for weeks before settling.
 All commercial specimens are wild-caught (request the "cyanide-free" guarantee).

 Risks and Diseases: The mortality rate from starvation in the first month is tragically high (over 50%).
 If stressed, it invariably contracts Lymphocystis or gill flukes.
 Pharmaceutical treatments containing Copper are often fatal to it.
 Only buy plump specimens that attack frozen mysis.